ArcMichael/neolexicon/README.md

 5. **Push your local changes to the remote repository:**

     ```bash
-    git push new-origin main ✅
+    git push -u origin main
     ```

    If your default branch is not main, replace main with your branch name (e.g., master).

+6. **Be cautious with this step as it will overwrite the remote repository's history**:

+    If you need to force push to the remote repository (overwriting its history), use the following command.

+    ```bash
+    git push new-origin main -f
+    ```

-6. **Verify the Push**
+7. **Verify the Push**

     Go to your GitHub repository in the browser and verify that your code has been successfully pushed.